Skip to content

 Derbyshire Dales Community Energy (DDCE) has worked with Twiggs and the Big Solar Co-op to agree installation of a large energy producing array of solar panels on Twiggs roof.

-The installation consists of 165 panels with a generating capacity of 60 Kw.
-That’s 15 times the energy produced by a normal 4kw household solar system.
-The panels will generate around 46000 kw per year.
+The installation consists of 165 panels with a generating capacity of 60 kWp.
+That’s 15 times the power of a normal 4kW household solar system.
+The panels will generate around 46000 kWh per year.
 That is equivalent to meeting all the electricity needs of 10 or more houses.

 Eco-Pak